rickwassing/cicada-develop/docs/overview-pipeline.rst

 - click ``Preprocess`` > ``GGIR Automatic Calibration``.

-:ref:`Read more... <index-top>`
+:ref:`Read more... <preproc-calibration-top>`

 .. note::

     For ActivInsight GeneActiv devices, the calibration 'offset' and 'gains' are stored in each device, and these values are used to calibrate the Raw Data when it is imported into Cicada.
-However, temperature may have an impact on the acceleration sensor chip used in GeneActiv devices .
+However, temperature may have an impact on the acceleration sensor chip used in GeneActiv devices, and therefore, you may want to re-calibrate the data.

 Reject Events can be defined manually, or Cicada can automatically detect them by using an adaption of GGIR's automatic non-wear detection algorithm (`DOI: 10.1371/journal.pone.0061691 <http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0061691>`_).